DanielTakeshi/Algorithmic-HRI/README.md

 # Incorporating the Classifier into DQN

-This documentation is for the code here: https://github.com/DanielTakeshi/deep_q_rl; I am putting things here to keep it centralized.
+This documentation is [for the code here](https://github.com/DanielTakeshi/deep_q_rl), but I am putting things here to keep it centralized.

 (1) The revised DQN code is heavily based on spragnur's code, with the following changes: